ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

        |  ...   // other awaits
 ```

-The `await` evaluates to the type of the event.
+The `await` evaluates to a value of the type of the event.

 The optional clause `until` tests an additional condition required to awake.
 The condition can use the returned value from the `await`.